Čičava – castle

 History

-In 1270, the Hungarian King Stefan V for the merits in the fight against the Czechs, gave the land in Čičava to his master of the horse Rajnold, who built the castle which was the center of the knight’s domain and the frontier watchtower, controlling the road through the Ondava Valley to Poland (the so-called Porta Polonica).
-Another information about Čičava comes from 1316, when magister Petr rewarded the commander of the castle garrison Nicholas Perese for effective defense during the anti-royal revolts of the Omodejovce family.
+In 1270, the Hungarian King Stephen V, as a reward for services in the fight against the Czechs, granted lands in Čičava (“possesio Chychywa”) to his equerry Reynold, who probably built a castle on the received estate at the beginning of the 14th century.
+It was the center of the knight’s domain and a border watchtower controlling the route through the Ondava valley to Poland (the so-called Porta Polonica).
+In 1309, only the land of Čičava was recorded (“terra Cicva”), but the first direct information about Čičava Castle (“castrum Chychua”) was recorded already in 1316, when Magister Petr rewarded the commander of the castle garrison, castellan Mikuláš Perese, for effective defense during the anti-royal rebellion of the Omodej family.

 Architecture